TileDB-Inc/TileDB-CSharp/sources/TileDB.CSharp/README.md

 ### Resolving `DllNotFoundException`s

-For space reasons the TileDB Embedded native library is downloaded only on [RID](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog)-specific builds.
-If you are getting `DllNotFoundException`s that the library `tiledb` is not found, you have to specify an RID.
+To reduce the download size, the TileDB Embedded native library is downloaded only on [RID](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog)-specific builds.
+If you are getting `DllNotFoundException`s that the library `tiledb` is not found, you have to specify an RID, and you will get a warning if you don't.
 There are many ways to do it:

 *
     __From the project file:__